 Terrific web reviews from Publishers Weekly and Kirkus Reviews (both copied below), the LA Times summer reading list, plus economics prof/blogger Bryan Caplan (more responses #1, #2, #3, #4, #5, #6, plus a bet).
-On the enviro side there’s “my new favorite book” from DeSmogBlog’s Brendan DeMille, Connor Gibson on the Greenpeace blog, the Nature Conservancy magazine (June/July 2014 issue, not online sorry), Ryan Walker in Earth Island Journal, and Conservation magazine.
+On the enviro side there’s “my new favorite book” from DeSmogBlog’s Brendan DeMille, Connor Gibson on the Greenpeace blog, the Nature Conservancy magazine (June/July 2014 issue, not online sorry), Ryan Walker in Earth Island Journal, Conservation magazine, and The Ecologist.

 From the back cover and inside pages of the book:

 “I know we’re trashing the planet, but do we have to add to our misery by reading gloom and doom books about it?
 The Cartoon Introduction to Climate Change offers another way: learn some serious science, evaluate strategies for change, and have a good laugh in the process.”

 –Annie Leonard, creator of The Story of Stuff